ninabarzh/broomstick/content/posts/effects-of-budget-cuts.md

   - future debts
 ---

 This cheerful little analysis explores how Europe’s recent budget-slashing spree is playing out—cutting aid, climate finance, health, and all those other inconvenient things that don’t explode or vote.
-We’ll look at the immediate fallout (spoiler: it’s not great), the long-term consequences (even less great), and how all these “fiscally responsible” choices might cost several times more down the road.
+The immediate fallout (spoiler: it’s not great), the long-term consequences (even less great), and how all these “fiscally responsible” choices might cost several times more down the road.

 Think of it as a guide to burning down your house to save on heating.
 Only the house is a continent, and the smoke alarms are also being cut.